eddmann/eddmann.github.io/_posts/2024/2024-01-15-solving-the-advent-of-code-2023-calendar-in-kotlin-and-swift.md

 Something that I knew I wanted to include in _santa-lang_ (borrowed from Kotlin and Swift) was trailing Lambda expression/Closures syntax.
 I used this syntax heavily throughout the month and building function APIs that took advantage of this syntax provides for a very readable DSL.

-Additional to this, explicitly having to define Swift's arguments during invocation (unless explicitly declaring not to) was initially odd to me, however, the arguments names being part of the method/function signature brought with it increased expressibility to the code.
+Additional to this, explicitly having to define Swift's arguments during invocation (unless explicitly declaring not to) was initially odd to me, however, the parameter names being part of the method/function signature brought with it increased expressibility to the code.

 #### Day 7

 This day allowed me to use Kotlin's and Swift's advanced pattern matching capabilities within `switch` and `when` expressions respectably.
 I was able to pattern match on lists, including values found within the data structure itself.
-On top of this I was also able to abstract out the concept of a `Hand` into a type which could encapsulate how it was compared in both languages.
+On top of this, I was also able to abstract out the concept of a `Hand` into a type which could encapsulate how it was compared in both languages.
 This lead to a very concise solution where-by the input was passed into `Hand`'s and then sorted before performing several collection operations on the output.

 #### Day 8